Montgomery Clift: Early theater career: 1934–1946

-Adult career
+Career

 Rise to film stardom: 1946–1956

-At age 25, Clift's first Hollywood film role was opposite John Wayne in the Western film Red River whose director Howard Hawks was impressed by his recent stage performance and was willing to sign him with no strings attached, which greatly appealed to Clift's sense of independence.
+At age 25, Clift's first Hollywood film role was opposite John Wayne in the Western film Red River; director Howard Hawks was impressed by his recent stage performance and was willing to sign him with no strings attached, which greatly appealed to Clift's sense of independence.
 Although filmed in 1946, the film was delayed release until August 1948.
 A critical and commercial success, the film was nominated for two Academy Awards.

-Clift's second film role, though it premiered first that same year, was The Search which earned him his first nomination for an Academy Award for Best Actor.
+Clift's second film role (though it premiered first that same year) was The Search, which earned him his first nomination for an Academy Award for Best Actor.
 Clift's naturalistic performance led to director Fred Zinnemann's being asked, "Where did you find a soldier who can act so well?"
 Clift was unhappy with the quality of the script, and reworked it himself.
 The film was awarded a screenwriting Academy Award for the credited writers.
 MGM distributed the film nationwide as magazines generated massive attention for Clift.

-Paramount Pictures ended up offering him the best of any incoming studio offer (which he accepted): a three-film deal (down from the typical seven-year contract) that came with the freedom to turn down any script and any director, as well as the ability for either himself or the studio to terminate the agreement at any time.
+Paramount Pictures ended up offering him the best of any incoming studio offer (which he accepted): a three-film deal (down from the typical seven-year contract) that came with the freedom to turn down any script and any director, as well as the right for either himself or the studio to terminate the agreement at any time.

 Every major Hollywood studio wanted to make a deal with Clift and was collectively shocked that a young actor could command such leverage after the release of a single film: "the death knell of the producers and the moguls, and the birth of Actor Power."
 Clift was on the cover of Life magazine by December 1948.
 Look magazine gave him its Achievement Award and called him "the most promising star on the Hollywood horizon.

 Clift's first film for Paramount was The Heiress (1949).
 While director William Wyler notably had difficulty with his poor posture, co-star Olivia de Havilland expressed difficulty with his seriousness, saying that "Monty was painstaking and I liked that about him, but I had a sense that Monty was thinking almost entirely of himself and leaving me out of the scene."